-If you’re involved in enterprise marketing, there’s a good chance you’re already using some type of AI-powered solution in your martech stack.
+If you’re involved in enterprise marketing, there’s a good chance you’re already using an AI marketing solutions in your martech stack.
 But many marketers still do not understand the benefits of AI and machine learning over traditional “non-intelligent” marketing software.

 Some examples of AI-powered marketing automation include personalizing customer experiences, responding to customer interactions, and contacting leads at optimal times using the channels with the highest chance of success.

-AI language processing algorithms have become incredibly advanced in recent years, making it possible for machines to replace human agents in customer service and sales roles.
+AI language processing algorithms have become incredibly advanced in recent years, making it possible for machines to replace human agents to automate customer service and sales roles.

 There are already a number of ways in which AI can be utilized in content marketing to make the process more efficient and effective.

-The benefits of using AI in content marketing are so clear and numerous that 60% of enterprise marketers planned to use AI in their content marketing strategy in 2018.
+The benefits of using AI in content marketing are so clear and numerous that 60% of enterprise marketers planned to use an AI marketing strategy for content production in 2018.

 AI is necessary to interpret complex patterns in speech and to recognize meaning from spoken search queries, which are very different from traditional typed searches.